justinrlee/dcos-notes/distributed-setup.md

 ---

-*Hint: once the systems have finished rebooting, you can verify that the above two steps were successful by running `getenforce` and `lsmod | grep overlay`*
+Once the systems have finished rebooting, you can verify that the above two steps were successful by running `getenforce` and `lsmod | grep overlay`*

 ---